CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started-lab3.md

 ## Getting Started with the Lab

 1. After the environment has been set up, your browser will load a virtual machine (JumpVM) and the lab manual.
-Use this virtual machine throughout the workshop to perform the lab.
+Use this virtual machine throughout the lab to complete the exercises.
 You can see the number on the bottom of the lab guide to switch to different exercises in the lab guide.

    ![](../media/getstartpage-01a.png)

 1. To get the lab environment details, you can select the **Environment Details** tab.
-Additionally, the credentials will also be emailed to your registered email address.
-Additionally, under the **Resources** tab, you may start, stop, and restart virtual machines.
+The credentials will also be emailed to your registered email address.
+Under the **Resources** tab, you can start, stop, and restart virtual machines.

    ![](../media/getstartpage-02a.png "Enter Email")